lontiplatform/martini-docker-stack-template/README.md

 </database>
 ````

-This approach applies equally to other database types (e.g., MySQL, MongoDB) with the appropriate JDBC URL and driver.
+This approach applies equally to other database types (e.g., MySQL, PostgreSQL) with the appropriate JDBC URL and driver.
 For detailed examples and database-specific properties, refer to the official [Martini JDBC configuration documentation](https://developer.lonti.com/docs/martini/installation-configuration/server-runtime/self-managed/configuration/dependencies/databases/jdbc/#database-properties).

 > This works because Docker Compose creates a shared network (`martini_network`) where each service name acts as its hostname.